 Since St. Patrick’s Day is just around the corner, let’s take a closer look at the stats.
-Did you know consumers spent $5.3 billion on St. Patrick’s Day in 2017?
-The National Retail Federation (NRF) estimates that sales for 2018 will be about $5.9 billion.
-With numbers like those, you should be capitalizing on St. Paddy’s Day.
+Did you know consumers spent $6.16 billion on St. Patrick’s Day in 2020?
+That’s just as COVID-19 was beginning to cause problems in the U.S. Since the virus is still present, we’re not sure what’ll happen on St. Patrick’s Day 2021, but if it’s like the online buying behavior from the past ten months, you should be capitalizing on this Irish holiday.

-Here’s some more really great news: even if your products and brand have nothing to do with St. Patrick’s Day, you can still take advantage of this holiday with some effective planning.
-Here are four tips to boost St. Patrick’s Day sales for your business:
+Here’s some more great news: even if your products and brand have nothing to do with St. Patrick’s Day, you can still take advantage with some effective planning.
+Here are four tips to boost St. Patrick’s Day sales:

 #1 – Go Green with Your Website – In Moderation

 Everyone uses green for their St. Patrick’s Day promotions, it’s sort of an unspoken rule.
-However, it can be more effective to use the color sparingly, and to stay true to your company’s brand.
-Show that you are in the spirit of the holiday, but make sure shoppers can still recognize your brand.
+However, it can be more effective to use the color sparingly, and stay true to your company’s brand.
+Show that you’re in the spirit of the holiday, but make sure shoppers can still recognize your brand.

 Here’s a great example from the Travelocity website.
 They didn’t go overboard with green, but are still festive: